Pureblueessentialsorg/pureblueessentials.com.au/content/about/index.md

 Payments can me made via Credit Card, Debit Card (VISA & Mastercard) or PayPal.

-We do not accept cheque payments
+We do not accept cheque payments.

 **Freight and Delivery:**

-Price does not include freight.
+Product prices do not include postage.

-Freight will be calculated and charged prior to your order being finalised.
-Freight is calculated on size, weight and Dangerous Good (DG) classification of your order.
+Postage will be calculated and charged prior to your order being finalised.
+It is calculated on size, weight and Dangerous Good (DG) classification of your order.

 We will ship goods using Pure Blue Essentials’ nominated service provider for Australian customers.
 We do not use any customer provided courier services.
 Pure Blue Essentials will not be held responsible for any goods held up or incurring extra local clearance charges.
 Please check with your local custom agents or shipping agent prior to shipment of goods.

 All orders should be checked and any discrepancy or error must be lodge within three (3) days of receipt of goods.
 Refer to our Returns Policy for more information.

 **Liability:**